turtl/www/views/docs/clients/extensions/index.md

 if(window.port) window.port.bind(...);
 ```

-This is the app communicating with the addon.
+This is the core communicating with the addon.